Electromagnetic Leptogenesis -- an EFT-Consistent Analysis via Wilson Coefficients. Part II. Low-Scale, Resonant Regime: Discussion and outlook

 \subsubsection{Light-neutrino masses}

 Radiative corrections involving the dipole operator generically induce light-neutrino-mass terms~\cite{PhysRevD.78.085024, PhysRevLett.95.151802, DAVIDSON2005151, BELL2006377}.
-The dipole operator gives rise to either Dirac or Majorana masses for the light neutrinos at one loop.
-The latter directly yields Majorana masses for the light neutrinos without invoking a seesaw mechanism~\cite{Minkowski:1977sc, Yanagida:1979as, Gell-Mann:1979vob, PhysRevLett.44.912}.
+The dipole operator induces either Dirac or Majorana masses for the light neutrinos at one loop.
+In the Majorana case, the radiative contribution directly provides a light-neutrino mass whose size determines whether an additional seesaw mechanism is required~\cite{Minkowski:1977sc, Yanagida:1979as, Gell-Mann:1979vob, PhysRevLett.44.912}.
 The analytical expressions for the neutrino mass contributions can be determined precisely within the EFT framework, and the result depends on the UV completion.